netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

   multiple paths.
 * Minimum latency (MinLat): Optimizing latency by regualrily checking multiple paths and using the one with the lowest latency.
-* Minimum latencythrouh redundancy (MinLatRed): Optimizing latency by parallel transmission on multiple path.
+* Minimum latency throuh redundancy (MinLatRed): Optimizing latency by parallel transmission on multiple path.
 * Failure tolerance (FT): Optimizing for failure tolerance by parallel transfer on multiple paths.

+The disciussions of these scenarios are written with multiple paths per interface in mind (i.e. multiple paths per 4-tuple).
+However, they can usually be generalized to multipathing over multiple interfaces.

+**TODO** "Usually" should be replaced with "Unless noted otherwise" or possibly "cannot be generalized, unless noted otherwise".
+Let's see.

 ## Disjunctness